awsdocs/amazon-rekognition-developer-guide/doc_source/API_GetContentModeration.md

 Required: No

  ** [NextToken](#API_GetContentModeration_RequestSyntax) **   <a name="rekognition-GetContentModeration-request-NextToken"></a>
 If the previous response was incomplete \(because there is more data to retrieve\), Amazon Rekognition returns a pagination token in the response\.
-You can use this pagination token to retrieve the next set of content moderation labels\.
+You can use this pagination token to retrieve the next set of unsafe content labels\.
 Type: String
 Length Constraints: Maximum length of 255\.
 Required: No